 Day Four: From the Mouth of the Allanwater to Oliver Lake/Ogoki River

 Km 85.5 First set of rapids out of River Bay leading into Kenoji Lake.
 First a set of swifts then an 845 m portage on the left.
-I can’t recall if we portage this one or the next 2 (292m & 343m – also on the left) for that matter.
+I can’t recall if we portaged this one or the next 2 (292m & 343m – also on the left) for that matter.
 We may have paddled right down.

 Km 89 Did not portage the last bit into Kenoji Lake proper – on the maps it was indicated as a series of swifts but didn’t see anything swift about it.
 Could be a seasonal thing- early September as opposed to mid-June.

 Km 97 Campsite for night 4.
 Weather started to change.
 Now doing some paddling into the wind.

 Days Five, Six, Seven: From Oliver Lake to the Center of the Universe (Almost)